ruppinlab/Immune_determinant_for_power_of_TMB/README.md

 ### What are the expected output files?

-In Result figures:\
+In Result figures: <br />
-All analysis figures are generated.\
+All analysis figures are generated.<br />
-In Data section: \
+In Data section: <br />
-The Combined and collated data of MSKCC file is generated.\
+The Combined and collated data of MSKCC file is generated.<br />
-The TMB power output from our predictive model for nine rare cancer types is generated.\
+The TMB power output from our predictive model for nine rare cancer types is generated.<br />